ajoposor/aoPlotlyAddOn/README.md

    * **urlType** (string) Any of "csv", "yqlJson", "yqlGoogleCSV", "pureJson" or "arrayOfJsons".
       * **csv**: A csv file will be read from the url using Plotly.d3.csv.
       * **yqlJson**: use this option if data is sourced using yql and is returned as json.
-From json returned by $.getJSON, json object would be readJson.query.results.json.observation.
+From readJson returned by $.getJSON, json object would be readJson.query.results.json.observation.

          **An example**: